Cmdpro/Data-Essence/modchanges.md

 ### Fixes
 - Fixed Ancient Windows culling block faces they should not be
-- Removed a workaround that is no longer needed because it now crashes with latest databank
+- Removed a workaround that is no longer needed